matherioneu/Matherionity/README.md

 If you however need to use the raw connection, you can get a `eu.matherion.api.database DatabaseConnection` via `DatabaseManager#getConnection()`.
 DatabaseConnection is a small interface providing DatabaseManager with Java's Connection.
-The default implementation (eu.matherion.server.database.impl.HikariConnection) uses HikariCP, but if you want to create the connection differently or use a different SQL database, you can create your own implementation (TBD - for now it's only Hikari&MySQL).
+The default implementation (eu.matherion.server.database.impl.HikariConnection) uses HikariCP, but if you want to create the connection differently or use a different SQL database, you can create your own implementation.